-Purpose The computing resources at Richard Bland College of William & Mary (RBC or College) support the educational, instructional, and administrative activities of the College, and the use of these resources is a privilege that is extended to members of the RBC community.
+Purpose The computing resources at Richard Bland College (RBC or College) support the educational, instructional, and administrative activities of the College, and the use of these resources is a privilege that is extended to members of the RBC community.
 Users of these services and facilities have access to valuable College resources, to sensitive data, and to internal and external networks.
 Consequently, it is important to behave in a responsible, ethical, and legal manner.

 In general, acceptable use means respecting the rights of other computer users, the integrity of the physical facilities, and all pertinent license and contractual agreements.
 If an individual is found to be in violation of the RBC Acceptable Use Policy, the College will take disciplinary action, up to and including suspension from the College or termination of employment.
 Individuals also are subject to federal, state, and local laws governing interactions that occur on RBC information technology resources.

-This document establishes specific requirements for the use of all computing and network resources at Richard Bland College of William & Mary.
+This document establishes specific requirements for the use of all computing and network resources at Richard Bland College.

 Scope The RBC Acceptable Use Policy applies equally to all individuals utilizing RBC information technology resources (e.g., employees, faculty, students, alumni, agents, consultants, contractors, volunteers, vendors, temps, etc.).